Gilga/JuliaOpenGL/README.md

 # Compiling
 Compiling with [BuildExecutable.jl](https://github.com/Gilga/BuildExecutable.jl)

-using lib namespace in non module context won't work so easily...
+using module namespace in non module context won't work so easily... execution of main() will fail probably due to missing modules (even so you defined it). why? look:

 **in non module context** ("using 'modulename'" has to be called in each function!)
 ```julia